derjoachim/jrl3/readme.md

 ### Third Movement

 This project is intended solely for me to have a web based logging tool for my runs.
 Earlier attempts were made, but never finished.
+Hence the 'third' designation.

 ### Strava